What are construction managers liable for?

-A construction site manager plays an important role and carries a great responsibility within a construction project.
-Mistakes can occur, which can lead to significant damages and resulting liability claims.
-In this article, you will learn what construction site managers are liable for, what liability risks exist, and how you can best protect yourself as a construction site manager.
+A construction manager plays an important role in a construction project and bears significant responsibility.
+Mistakes can occur that may lead to substantial damages and resulting liability claims.
+In this article, you will learn about the liabilities of construction managers, the risks involved, and how you can best protect yourself as a construction manager.

-A construction site manager is responsible for the planning, supervision, and execution of a construction project.
-This includes coordinating the various trades involved, ensuring compliance with safety regulations, and monitoring the construction process.
-It is important for the site manager to fulfill these duties diligently in order to avoid damages and resulting liability cases.
-For more information on the responsibilities of a construction site manager, click here.
+A construction manager is responsible for the planning, monitoring, and execution of a construction project.
+This includes, among other things, coordinating the involved trades, ensuring compliance with safety regulations, and overseeing the construction execution.
+It is important that the construction manager fulfills their duties diligently to avoid damages and resulting liability cases.
+More information about the tasks of a construction manager can be found here.

-The liability of a construction site manager is based on various legal foundations, particularly contract law (e.g., construction contract) and tort law (e.g., Β§ 823 of the German Civil Code).
-In general, the site manager is liable for damages that have arisen due to their culpable breach of duty.
+The liability of a construction manager arises from various legal foundations, particularly from contract law (e.g., work contract) and tort law (e.g., Β§ 823 BGB).
+In this context, the construction manager is generally liable for damages caused by their culpable breach of duty.
 Liability can exist both towards the client and towards third parties.

 Typical Liability Risks